 It’s not just cities.
 In fact, Yorkshire is best known for its rolling countryside, imposing mountain peaks and quaint villages.
 From Hippy Hebden Bridge to Haworth, the home of the Bronte sisters, there are plenty of places to visit.

 I seriously recommend you bring some solid hiking boots for Ingleton Falls or the limestone cliffs of Malham Cove (calling all Harry Potter fans!).
 Put yourself to the test over the mountains of Whernside, Ingleborough and Pen-y-Ghent to make up the gruelling Yorkshire Three Peaks challenge.
+If you wanna visit The Pennines you could also stay in a lovely Airbnb in Hebden Bridge.

 Being such a massive county you might be surprised to know it also includes some of the most impressive coastline too.
 Situated in the East of the UK, the Yorkshire Coast offers a variety of different attractions.
 If you’re looking for drama then the rugged white cliffs of Flamborough rise high above the crashing waves below.